Ok folks, it’s that time again – time to test the latest RAW converters to see how they fare when presented with a challenging image.

 One thing I was looking for from the converters was to lighten the trees on the right without losing the picture’s atmosphere – it needs to retain the moody feel.

-Despite it being ugly, I was not bothered about whether or not the Converters could fix the lens flare.
+Despite it being ugly, I was not bothered about whether the Converters could fix the lens flare.
 Affinity Photo has an excellent inpainting brush which will fix it.
-This sort of problem doesn’t quite fit the ‘dust spot’ category, so I expected the tools to struggle a bit with it.
+This problem doesn’t quite fit the ‘dust spot’ category, so I expected the tools to struggle a bit with it.

 I also wanted to emphasize the clouds – they are already dramatic.
-I wanted to retain or enhance this during the process.
-This could, of course, introduce noise, so I was interested to see how well the tools controlled that.
+I wanted to keep or enhance this during the process.
+This could introduce noise, so I was interested to see how well the tools controlled that.

-Viewed at 100%, there is a touch of chromatic aberration in the image – particularly noticeable on some of the geese when zoomed in:
+Viewed at 100%, there is a touch of chromatic aberration in the image – particularly noticeable on the geese when zoomed in:

 Rather than waffle on for ages about how I used each tool, I’ll present the overall results first:

 It is easy to spot that Photolemur’s result lags behind the others in terms of quality and detail.
 Being a totally automated RAW converter, it could not correct the sloping horizon or remove the lens flare.
-However, it has nicely brightened the trees, but the result is soft and the chromatic aberrations are not corrected.
+However, it has nicely brightened the trees, but the result is soft and it has not corrected the chromatic aberrations.

 For me the biggest surprise was Capture One’s result.
 I had heard so many good things said of it and I enjoyed working with it, but I couldn’t get the dramatic skies or details that I achieved with DXO, Photo Ninja and Luminar.
 Maybe it’s my lack of experience with the software, but I spent a long time with Capture One and explored every option and this was the best result I could get from it.